CanonicalLtd/maas-docs/en/nodes-tags.md

 Tags are a convenient way to assign descriptive words to machines, interfaces, and storage devices.
 Using MAAS tags, you can easily select machines that meet certain criteria.

+!!!
+Note:
+    Tag names can include any combination of letters, numbers, dashes (-) and underscores (_), and be a maximum of 256 characters in length.

 Because [Juju][about-juju] is the recommended way to deploy services on machines managed by MAAS (see [below][tag-manage]), it supports MAAS tags for application deployments.
 By specifying MAAS tags as Juju "constraints", services can be deployed to machines that have particular user-defined characteristics.